 What Is ERP Integration: Understanding the Methods, Benefits & Risks Involved

-ERP integration is the process of feeding ERP Software with the data provided by current business day-to-day operational applications.
-ERP system integration provides:
+ERP integration is the process of connecting current business day-to-day operational applications or systems with your ERP Software and feeding it data.
+This provides:

 • Greater insights into data, and the value of business processes and supply chains